10 Minutes of Quiet Time Increases Your Productivity by 27%

 Is it home: the iron you left on; the delivery you’re expecting; the lack of cereal in the cupboard?

-Or maybe it’s the internet: the socials you’ve not checked; the latest on the Royals; or your next furtive gulp of your latest favorite app, game, or website?
+Or maybe it’s the internet: the socials you’ve not checked; the latest on the Royals; or the next furtive gulp of your latest favorite app, game, or website?

 The chances are it’s probably all of the above, plus another 69 circuitous thoughts that are demanding your attention.